Matty-El/urban-attiva/README.md

 #### Error Handling

+-   Toast have been utilised to provide users with messages clearly stating that an error has occurred
 -   Error pages for 403, 404 and 500 errors which will be displayed to the user if any of these errors occur.

 #### Confirm on Delete

 -   All areas of the website where users can delete data incorporate modals to prompt the user if they really want to permanently delete the data.

-#### Segregation of Duties**

--   The standard users of the website can only create, update and delete routes and can only update and delete routes they have added to Veloroute.

--   The admin user can view and edit any routes that have been added and have full functionality to create, edit and delete routes and cycling tips.

--   A further role of IT user has been added who can only create, update and delete categories as an understanding of the data model is required prior to any changes to these categories.
+#### User Authentication and Priveleges

+-   Non-registered (anonymous) users can browse the website, purchase products, read the blog and see customer reviews and blog comments.
+-   Registered users can view and update their account profile and view their order history as well as being able to add product reviews and blog comments.
+-   Administrators (super users) can access and utilise the product management and blog management functionality and delete inappropriate customer reviews or blog comments.

 #### Data Input Validation

-Django-allauth is utilised for all authentication, registration, account management functionality.
+Django-allauth is utilised for all authentication, registration and account management functionality.
+This functionality incorporates data validation on these forms.

 Data validation is on custom forms is incorporated on all data input fields with the following validation applied to: